AztecProtocol/interview-tests/senior-software-engineer/README.md

 Pay attention to any comments in code for further implementation details.

-## Client Considerations

-Any client application should be able to interact with the server via a `HashPathSource`.

 ## Merkle Tree Structure

 - The merkle tree is of depth `32`, and is fully pre-populated with leaves consisting of `64` zero bytes at every index.
-- When inserting an element of arbitrary length, the value must first (internally) be compressed to `32` bytes using sha256.
+- When inserting an element of arbitrary length, the value must first (internally) be `hash`ed to `32` bytes using sha256.
-- Each node of the tree is computed by concatenating its left and right subtree hashes and taking the resulting sha256 hash.
+- Each node of the tree is computed by `compress`ing its left and right subtree hashes and taking the resulting sha256 hash.
 - For reference, an unpopulated merkle tree will have a root hash of `1c9a7e5ff1cf48b4ad1582d3f4e4a1004f3b20d8c5a2b71387a4254ad933ebc5`.
 - The `size` of a merkle tree is always determined by its highest index element.